migrate option on VMs from FAILED host to call PROLOG_MIGRATE bofore BOOT

 If you decide that this contribution needs contributors license agreement do not hesitate to contact to arrange it.

 feature #3958: Add PROLOG_MIGRATE_FAILURE to prolog_failure callback and

-#1 Updated by Ruben S. Montero about 5 years ago
+#1 Updated by Ruben S. Montero over 5 years ago

 - Tracker changed from Feature to Backlog

 - Target version changed from 79 to Release 5.0

 First thank you for this thorough patch :) We think this is a good addition to improve FT for VMs for a wider range of storage backends.
 This is too close for the next release.
 Just moving it to include it after the release.

 #4 Updated by Anton Todorov almost 5 years ago